Straight to the Point

 Instant Pot Vortex Plus 6-Quart ClearCook Air Fryer

-What we liked: Like my overall top pick from Instant, this model has touchscreen digital controls and a knob for easily (and quickly) toggling the time and temp and the latter can be adjusted in 5-degree increments.
+What we liked: Like our overall top pick from Instant, this model has touchscreen digital controls and a knob for easily (and quickly) toggling the time and temp, and the latter can be adjusted in five-degree increments.
 The roomy basket cooked fries and wings exceptionally well and its see-through front allows you to check food mid-cooking without opening the air fryer.
 Its price is excellent, too.
+Its beeps sound like that of a video game.

 What we didn’t like: The handle was set at an angle, which felt more awkward to hold.